Studying at Iowa State University is exciting and rewarding.

 Sweeney Hall features excellent computing facilities for undergraduates, allowing students to carry out simulations, write research and laboratory reports, and communicate.

-Iowa State was founded in 1858 as one of the nation’s first land-grant universities.
+Iowa State University was founded in 1858 as one of the nation’s first land-grant universities.
 It is externally funded by more than $287 million per year.
 On campus are several nationally recognized interdisciplinary centers and institutes that the Department of Chemical and Biological Engineering affiliates, including: